SenaDok/BookNookCorner/README.md

 # BookNookCorner 📚

-A hybrid book recommender system combining **content-based filtering** and **collaborative filtering** on the Book-Crossing dataset.
+A hybrid book recommender system combining **content based filtering** and **collaborative filtering** on the Book-Crossing dataset.
 Built as part of a university research project on Data Analysis and Data Mining.

 ## Project Purpose

-Reading platforms and libraries hold rich but underused signals — ratings, reading history, favorite authors and genres — that can be turned into personalized book suggestions.
+Reading platforms and libraries hold rich but underused signal ratings, reading history, favorite authors and genres that can be turned into personalized book suggestions.
 BookNookCorner explores whether combining two classic recommendation strategies produces better suggestions than either strategy alone: